Alfresco/docs-alfresco/content-services/6.0/install/containers/index.md

 ### Image

 An image is a number of layers that can be used to instantiate a container.
 This could be, for example, Java and Apache Tomcat.
 You can find all kinds of Docker images on the public repository [Docker Hub](https://hub.docker.com/){:target="_blank"}.
-There are also private image repositories (for things like commercial enterprise images), such as the one Alfresco uses called [Quay](https://quay.io/){:target="_blank"}.

 ### Container